xkbcommon/libxkbcommon/doc/faq.md

 };
 ```

-See also @ref user-configuration "" to make the layouts discoverable for easy
+See also the instructions to make the [layouts discoverable] for easy
 configuration in your keyboard settings app.

+[layouts discoverable]: @ref discoverable-layouts
 </dd>
 <dt>Option for multiple layouts</dt>
 <dd>